 There are various possible causes for grease marks on clothes after washing.
 To try and prevent it always make sure you use a good quality detergent, and use the correct amount as advised on the packet for your water hardness and the level of soiling.
 Don’t overload the washing machine either..

 Not using enough detergent combined with overloading can cause poor wash results.
 It can also cause “redistribution” of grease onto the laundry.

 So something that didn’t have grease spots on it before can come out of the wash with marks on it.
 If you imagine that some of the dirt and grease is lifted out of some laundry but then deposited on another item.
 This is because the dirt and grease isn’t held by the detergent because there wasn’t enough in there.

 How to remove grease marks or spots on clothes

-- Oil and grease spills during meals or during cooking can be particularly stubborn to remove from polyester: Pre-treat with something like Ariel Liquid and wash at the highest temperature recommended on the care label of the article
+Oil and grease spills during meals or during cooking can be particularly stubborn to remove from polyester.
+Pre-treat with something like Ariel Liquid and wash at the highest temperature recommended on the care label of the article.

-One common method to try is using washing up liquid and an old toothbrush.
+Try using washing up liquid and an old toothbrush.
 Put some washing up liquid onto the toothbrush and gently rub the affected area round and round with it.
 After treating, put the laundry back in the wash on the wash cycle recommended for the garment as stated on its wash label.